bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/a2dEasyMC.rst

    :answer_e: <code>strGrid[0][0] = "S";</code>
    :correct: d
    :feedback_a: The code <code>letterGrid[0][2] = "S";</code> actually sets the 1st row and 3rd column to hold a reference to the <code>String</code> object "S".
-   :feedback_b: This would be true if row and column indicies started at 1 instead of 0 and if this was in column major order.
+   :feedback_b: This would be true if row and column indices started at 1 instead of 0 and if this was in column major order.
-   :feedback_c: This would be true if row and column indicies started at 1 instead of 0.
+   :feedback_c: This would be true if row and column indices started at 1 instead of 0.
    :feedback_d: In row-major order the row is specified first followed by the column.
-Row and column indicies start with 0.
+Row and column indices start with 0.
 So <code>letterGrid[2][0]</code> is the 3rd row and 1st column.
    :feedback_e: This would set the element at the first row and column.

    Which of the following statements assigns the letter S to the third row and first column of a two-dimensional array named ``strGrid`` (assuming row-major order).